 Disneyland Character Dining Experiences

-Disneyland offers some fun character-dining experiences available in each park and hotel.
-Disneyland dining reservations are always recommended at the following locations:
+Disneyland offers some fun character dining experiences available in the parks and some on-site hotels.
+We always recommend getting Disneyland dining reservations at the following locations:

 - Goofy’s Kitchen is located in the Disneyland Hotel.
-Goofy’s Kitchen offers buffet dining at breakfast and dinner.
+Goofy’s Kitchen offers buffet dining at breakfast (brunch fare served at breakfast) and dinner.

 - Plaza Inn in Disneyland has a Minnie and Friends character breakfast in the park.

 If you happen to have Plaza Inn reservations (or Oga's Cantina reservations) before or at park opening, use the designated entrance to the left.
 Arrive early, bring proof of your reservation and you can enter the park to make your reservation on time.

 Reserved dining packages at Disneyland Resort restaurants provide a prix fixe meal or an on-the-go meal with a voucher for priority viewing for shows such as Fantasmic! and World of Color.
 At times, there are limited-time parade dining packages, so always be on the lookout for those.
 In fact, dining packages will return for the Main Street Electrical Parade which returns April 22 for a limited time.
 There are no refunds on dining packages should the shows get canceled or experience technical difficulties.

 Fantasmic!
 Packages are live.

 - Hungry Bear on-the-go meals that you can take with you or enjoy at the restaurant tables.
 You will receive a voucher for a viewing area.
 Reservations made from 3 p.m. to 6:45 p.m. have vouchers for the first show.
 Reservations from 7 p.m. to 8:30 p.m. are for the second show.
 This is the most affordable package.